The Importance of Senior Rehabilitation

-- Physical Therapy: Physical therapy for seniors helps speed up the recovery process by improving mobility, strength and balance after any type of illness or injury, and also can alleviate pain from chronic conditions like arthritis or osteoporosis.
+Physical therapy for seniors helps speed up the recovery process by improving mobility, strength, and balance after any type of illness or injury, and also can alleviate pain from chronic conditions like arthritis or osteoporosis.

-- Occupational Therapy: Occupational therapy for seniors enables individuals to participate in activities of daily living like bathing, dressing and eating.
-Occupational therapy is also vital to those recovering from an injury, illness or stroke, and it provides tools for addressing some of the issues involved in the early stages of memory loss.
+Occupational therapy for seniors enables individuals to participate in activities of daily living like bathing, dressing, and eating.
+Occupational therapy is also vital to those recovering from an injury, illness, or stroke, and it provides tools for addressing some of the issues involved in the early stages of memory loss.